guybedford/es-module-lexer/README.md

 * `parse` returns a two-element `[imports, exports]` tuple only - the third and fourth facade and `hasModuleSyntax` booleans are dropped.
 * Imports drop the parsed attribute list `at` (the attribute source remains recoverable via the `a` attributes index).
 * Exports keep the v2 flat `{ n, ln, s, e, ls, le }` shape and do not include export classification, origins, statement starts, or `export *` records.
+* The import type for `export * from 'module'` is 8 here as well, so a consumer switching on `t` sees the same values as the full build.

 For CSP eval disabled support, the equivalent asm.js build is available as `es-module-lexer/minimal/js`.